zainnadeem/objc-BlackJack-ios-0616/README.md

 ##### A. Reuse `FISCard` and `FISCardDeck` from OOP-Cards-Model

 This lab reuses the `FISCard` and `FISCardDeck` classes created in the OOP-Cards-Model lab.
 Find a way to bring your code for those classes into your `BlackJack` project.
-You'll need to add them to your Xcode project by selecting `File` --> `Add Files to "BlackJack"`.
+You'll need to add them to your Xcode project by selecting `File` --> `Add Files to "BlackJack"` or dragging them in.
 Make sure to check "Copy files if needed" so they are added to your Blackjack repository -- you'll want to commit them along with your Blackjack solution!

 ##### B. Create Additional Class Files